Bio & Incident Details

 Weapon: Handgun; .38 caliber

-Sergeant MacAulay succumbed to a gunshot wound sustained two weeks earlier when he was shot by a robbery suspect near the intersection of Van Ness Avenue and Willow Alley.
+Sergeant John Macaulay succumbed to a gunshot wound sustained 10 days earlier when he was shot by a robbery suspect near the intersection of Van Ness Avenue and Willow Alley.

 The suspect fled to a local hotel where he fatally shot his wife and then committed suicide.